 4.1.5.30 The SAO online filing system will automatically produce the C-4 and C-5 statements for the local governments.
 Note that local governments with total revenues of \$2 million or less are not required to prepare financial statements unless debt covenants, a contract, a grantor or the district's legislative body requires the district to prepare the financial statements or if the government is to receive a financial statement audit.
-If this request is made, C-4 and C-5 statements and notes should be prepared.
+If this request is made, the financial statement package containing the C-4 and C-5 statements and notes should be prepared.
 The \$2 million threshold calculation excludes any proceeds from issuance of long-term debt and resources held by the government in its fiduciary capacity.